 Golf is truly an individualistic game, and no aspect is more individualistic than putting.

-Even with anchoring having been banned starting in 2016, putters come in dramatically varying lengths, more so than any other club, and with all sorts of different grip options in terms of shapes and sizes.
-Of course, that doesn’t even include the myriad of ways golfers can choose to grip the putter — conventional grips, cross-handed grips, saw grips, claw grips, pencil grips, split grips, etc.
+Even with the anchoring ban of 2016, putters come in dramatically varying lengths, more than any other club, and with all sorts of different grip options in terms of shapes and sizes.
+That doesn’t even include the myriad of ways golfers can choose to grip the putter — conventional grips, cross-handed grips, saw grips, claw grips, pencil grips, split grips, etc.

-Additionally, when it comes to setup, some golfers like to stand up tall when they putt; others like to crouch over.
+You also have to consider setup.
+Some golfers like to stand up tall when they putt; others like to crouch over.
 Some like to set up open to the target; others like to be closed.
 Some want their eyes over the ball; others want their eyes inside or more rarely outside of the ball.

-Many of these choices are based on comfort level and/or the physical characteristics of a player, and that will occasionally require modifications to the putter being used.
+Many of these choices are based on comfort level and/or the physical characteristics of a player, and that will occasionally require modifications to the putter.

-Additionally, when it comes to putters, golfers have to choose between seemingly endless head designs.
+Additionally, golfers have to choose between seemingly endless head designs.
 Oftentimes, that choice is being made based solely on what a particular player finds visually appealing.

 To help elaborate, we enlisted the help of Tyrus York, Kentucky’s 2014 PGA Teacher of the Year.
 And while York is a decorated full swing instructor, putting and putter fitting are also areas of expertise, as he’s a SAM PuttLab Level 2 Instructor, as well as being SeeMore, Putter Zone, and Eyeline Golf certified.